PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 To generate audio from a text prompt using our pretrained model:

 1. Download the pretrained model and config files from [MODEL_LINK]
-2. Place the model checkpoint at `/path/to/final_c2f.ckpt`
+2. Place the model checkpoint at `/path/to/BEWO_mix.ckpt` or `/path/to/BEWO_attri.ckpt`
-3. Place the model config at `/path/to/model_config_sim_c2f.json`
+3. Place the model config at `/path/to/model_config_sim_mix.json`
 4. Run the following command:

 The GPT induction is used to generate the spatial attributes.
 We offer two models for you to choose.
 [GPT-4o](https://platform.openai.com/docs/models/gpt-4o) and [DeepSeekv3](https://www.deepseek.com/).
 Since the DeepSeek model is much cheaper and opensourced, using it can be considered as a cost-effective solution.

 Using GPT induction:
 ```
+cd models

+# better with BEWO_mix.ckpt
 python gpt_induction.py --prompt "A dog is barking on the left." --device cuda:0
 python gpt_induction.py  --prompt "a dog is barking and running from left to right." --device cuda:0
 ```

 We also provide a manual setting for you to manually set the initial and final direction and moving state.
-The direction is from 1 (left) to 5 (right).
-The moving state is from 0 (no moving) to 3 (fast moving).
+Direction is from 1 (left) to 5 (right).
+Moving state is from 0 (no moving) to 3 (fast moving).

 Using manual setting:
 ```
+cd models

+# better with BEWO_mix.ckpt
 python gpt_induction.py --prompt "a dog is barking." --device cuda:0 --manual True --init_direction 1 --final_direction 1 --moving 0
 python gpt_induction.py --prompt "a dog is barking." --device cuda:0 --manual True --init_direction 1 --final_direction 5 --moving 1
 ```